learn-co-curriculum/javascript-intro-to-functions-lab/README.md

 ```

 This test is telling us that `whisper(string)` receives one argument and returns
 it in all lowercase.
-At the moment, the test is failing becasue whisper is not
+At the moment, the test is failing because whisper is not
 defined.

 > **Note:** Just like `.toUpperCase()` changes any string to all uppercase in